-*Geo restrictions apply, 18+ only, must have a funded account, BeGambleAware.
-All odds and offers within this article are accurate at the time of writing (13:00, 13/10/2020)
+*Geo restrictions apply, 18+ only, must have a funded account or placed a bet in the last 24 hours, BeGambleAware.
+All odds and offers within this article are accurate at the time of writing (13:00, 13/10/20).

 Compare football odds to get the best in the market using the Oddspedia tool below.
 Selecting a price will take you to the bookmaker’s sign-up page, where you can register, claim whatever welcome offer is available to new customers and place your bet.
 (18+ only, Be Gamble Aware)